Are There Any Dangerous Animals in Iceland?

 Reindeer

 Reindeer do live in Iceland and were also originally brought for farming.
-They soon became wild and now there are roughly 6000-7000 reindeer in the East and North-East.
+They soon became wild, and now there are roughly 6000-7000 reindeer in the East and North-East.
 A number of reindeer hunting permits are issued each year, depending on the population of male and female reindeer.
 Their population is seasonally controlled because they take grazing land from sheep and could cause damage to the economy in a bad winter or with a volcanic eruption, both of which are known to happen in Iceland.

 Arctic Fox